 Ozone Water Purification Advantages

 Much like ultraviolet water purification, using ozone as a disinfectant does not produce the same number of byproducts as a process like chlorination.
 It is the production of chemical byproducts that puts treated water at risk.
 The risks associated with chlorination are mitigated by other additions to the water, rendering that process safe for consumption.
 However, ozone disinfection avoids that step.
-Another advantage is similar to ultraviolet water purification in that the use of ozone does not cause the treated water to have an unpleasant, chemically taste.
+Another advantage is similar to ultraviolet water purification in that the use of ozone does not cause the treated water to have an unpleasant, chemical taste.

 There are, however, disadvantages to ozone disinfection.
 Although the production of chemical byproducts are fewer with ozone, it has been shown to produce a small amount of bromate which is suspected to be a carcinogen.
-Treated water should little if any bromine.
+Treated water should have little if any bromine.
 Secondly, like ultraviolet water purification, ozone disinfection provides no residual effect.
 Thus, if any harmful microorganisms survive the oxidation, there is the risk that they will survive the treatment process.
 Ozone treatment must then be a continual process to ensure that all organic molecules in the water are bonded with the free radical oxygen atom and neutralized.